 Although the Japanese received Red Cross packages for the POWs, they were not given to the POWs.
 Red Cross medicines and medicals supplies that would help the prisoners were not given to them.
 The camp doctor was known to eat vitamin tablets from the packages in front of the POWs.

 John remained a POW in Japan until he was liberated on August 23, 1945.
 The prisoners were sent to Yokohama where they boarded the American hospital ship the U.S.S.
 Rescue on the 12th and received medical examinations.
 This date also became the date he was officially liberated.
-He and the other former POWs were boarded onto a transport for Okinawa.
+He and the other former POWs were boarded onto a military transport for Okinawa.
 From there he was returned to the Philippines for medical treatment before returning to the United States.

 His family received a message from the War Department that he had been liberated.